 Use lock-up type gas pressure regulator when low and high gas pressure switches are installed.
 Older or non-lock-up type regulators may result in nuisance lockouts on gas pressure drops or spikes.

-This appliance and all other appliances must be firing at maximum capacity to properly measure the inlet gas pressure.
+All other appliances must be firing at maximum capacity to properly measure the inlet gas pressure.